 NYC Economic Impact Report

-An economic impact report conducted by the NYC Mayor’s Office for International Affairs found that the UN boosts the NYC economy by $3.69 billion each year.
+An economic impact report conducted by the NYC Mayor’s Office for International Affairs in found that the UN boosts the NYC economy by $3.69 billion each year.

 That’s equivalent to hosting more than 7 pro football championships in one year.
 Factor in $1.5 billion in three years for contracts with companies in 25 states and it’s clear that the UN supports local business, entrepreneurs and workers right here at home.